'Under The Radar' Steel News: September 2017

 Additional news you may have missed...

-- AK Steel (AKS) has a new four-year labor agreement covering about 319 hourly employees at their Rockport (NYSE:IN) Works.
+- AK Steel (AKS) has a new four-year labor agreement covering about 319 hourly employees at their Rockport, Indiana Works.
 This is a cold rolling facility which receives most of its hot roll coils from Middletown Works.
 Most of Rockport's end product is used by the auto and appliance manufacturers, including Honda.
 Of note, the new agreement was ratified on September 27th, only a few days before the previous agreement was set to expire (September 30, 2017).

 - A judgement in a lawsuit in which Mechel PAO (MTL) was a liable party was upheld.
 It is unclear how much of the 12.7 billion rubles (~$220.3M) judgement that MTL is on the hook for.
 However, their press release did begin with "Mechel reports a court decision that may have an impact on the value of Mechel PAO's shares."